 Welcome to LibFP’s Documentorial!#

 This documentation page is designed less like a direct reference and more like a tutorial.
+If you would instead prefer a reference… full generated documentation can be found here.

-int* x = fp_malloc(int, 10);
+int* arr = fp_malloc(int, 20);

 -

-T – Element type
+type – Element type

 -